longhorn/website/content/docs/1.4.0/deploy/install/install-with-helm.md

 ### Installing Longhorn

+> **Note**:
-> **Note**: The initial settings for Longhorn can be found in [customized using Helm options or by editing the deployment configuration file.](../../../advanced-resources/deploy/customizing-default-settings/#using-helm)
+> * The initial settings for Longhorn can be found in [customized using Helm options or by editing the deployment configuration file.](../../../advanced-resources/deploy/customizing-default-settings/#using-helm)
+> * For Kubernetes < v1.25, if your cluster still enables Pod Security Policy admission controller, set the helm value `enablePSP` to `true` to install `longhorn-psp` PodSecurityPolicy resource which allows privileged Longhorn pods to start.

 1. Add the Longhorn Helm repository: